Bittersweet (Madison Beer song): Critical reception

-The song received generally positive reviews.
-Allyson Franzo of Melodic wrote "Lyrically, Beer is her usual sharp self, but she also doesn't fail to show vulnerability.
+"Bittersweet" received widespread acclaim from critics.
+Allyson Franzo of Melodic Magazine wrote, "Lyrically, Beer is her usual sharp self, but she also doesn't fail to show vulnerability.
 She cuts deep with lyrics like 'One day I'll wake up sad / but go to bed so glad / knowing you know what you could've had,' but also never seems to be petty when singing it.
 There's strength in her vocal performance without having to deliver any screaming; just the confidence that makes you stronger when surviving something that may have been messy."
-Nmesoma Okechukwu of Euphoria Magazine commented "she blesses listeners with a strong hook and beautiful harmonies, both of which beautifully complement the song's bittersweet message.
+Nmesoma Okechukwu of Euphoria Magazine commented, "She blesses listeners with a strong hook and beautiful harmonies, both of which beautifully complement the song's bittersweet message.
 Beer has been perfecting her sound through the years, and I'm not going to say that she won't ever beat this, but for now, I just want to call it perfect.
 Her vocal work never disappoints, and the production, which, by the way, Beer contributed to, supported her ethereal vocals."
-Alana of The Honey Pop stated "Finding stillness in the chaos of love and life seems to be a constant theme through Madison's music, and 'bittersweet' portrays these themes perfectly."

 Music video

 The music video was released on October 21, 2025.
 It was written by Madison Beer, who also directed it with Iris Kim.
 It opens with Beer visiting the house of her boyfriend (played by Sean Kaufman), on a cul-de-sac in a suburban neighborhood.
 After they share an uncomfortable silent moment, Kaufman gives her a box of things and breaks up with her, upsetting her.
 As she leaves, Beer is suddenly surrounded by a parade, including a marching band, celebrating her new single status, which causes her to feel relieved and pleased.
-She enters her home, and quickly exits to encounter the paparazzi and reporters asking her about the breakup.
+She enters her home and quickly exits to encounter the paparazzi and reporters asking her about the breakup.
 Beer later happily performs on a float in the middle of a parade.
 The scene is juxtaposed with flashbacks of her arguing with Kaufman and crying in bed.
 As their argument continues, clips of their relationship's positive moments are shown in between.
 The video ends with a teary-eyed Beer clutching a locket in bed.